1981–82 S.L. Benfica season: Season summary

 Benfica started the new season as reigning champions, after Lajos Baróti led the team to their first league title in three years.
 Before President José Ferreira Queimado left his job, he signed a one-year extension with Baróti, something that new President Fernando Martins did not agree, claiming it left him with his hands tied.
 Toni became his assistant manager.
 In the pre-season, Benfica lost the aforementioned Toni to retirement, but invested heavily into forwards.
 To sign Fernando Folha from Boavista, Benfica had to outspent Porto and add Jorge Silva to the transfer.
 They also signed Yugoslavian striker Zoran Filipovic from Club Brugge.
 Other strikers approached but not signed were Pier Tol, Fernando Gomes, Sarr Boubacar, and Peter Houtman.
 The pre-season began on 28 July with medical tests and the presentation game with Boavista occurred on 4 August.
 Afterwards, Benfica competed in the inaugural Lisbon International Tournament and had a short tour for North America, competing in the Toronto Tournament.
 Due to the events of past season in a home match with Espinho, the first home match in the new season was played in the Estádio Nacional.

 Benfica started defending their champions badge on 22 August in the Clássico with Porto, losing 2–1.
 They won their following three league matches, but were surprised by Amora, who defeated them on match-day 5.
 Before the end of September, Benfica was four points behind leaders Porto.
 Meanwhile, in the European Cup, Benfica had not problem surpassing Omonia in the first round.
-In October, Benfica's league performance remained poor, with another away loss in match-day 7, followed one week later, by a 1–1 draw in the Derby de Lisboa with Sporting.
+In October, Benfica's league performance remained poor, with another away loss in match-day 7, followed one week later, by a 1–1 draw in the Lisbon derby with Sporting.
 They were now in fifth place.
 The situation in Europe also degraded with Benfica losing 4–1 to Bayern Munich in early November and being knocked-out.In the Primeira Divisão, Benfica regained their footing with six consecutive wins before the end of the first half.
 Notwithstanding, they conceded another 4–1 loss, now for Supertaça Cândido de Oliveira with Porto and lost the trophy.